MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 Similarly, the second page is given when `i` is 4096, and so on until you run out of memory, just like with `realloc()` or a C++ `std::vector`.

-So this array acts like a vector that grows one page at a time!
+So this array acts like a vector that grows one page at a time, and explains why the RAM usage goes up by increments, rather than doubling like a vector usually would!

 ```c
 #include <stddef.h>